 The Excel Areas function takes an Excel reference and returns the number of areas that make up the reference.

-Where the reference argument can be input directly or can be a named range.
+Where the reference argument can be a standard Excel reference (or list of references), or a named range.

-If the Reference argument is input directly, the different areas of cells are input as a list, separated by commas and surrounded by brackets.
+If the reference argument is input directly, the different areas of cells are entered as a list, separated by commas and surrounded by brackets.
 This is seen in the examples below.

 The following spreadsheets show simple examples of the Excel Areas function, where the function argument is input directly, as a list of areas.